j11patel/MRP_DOC/notes.md

 STk11_PRKAA2 => Survival rate based on STK11 and PRKAA mRNA expression, MTOR_PRKAA2 => Survival rate based on MTOR and PRKAA mRNA expression, MTOR_STK11 => Survival rate based on MTOR and PRKAA mRNA expression are available in MRP_DOC/PLOTS

+Summary result for median survival time for each group is available in summary_median_survival at MRP_DOC/PLOTS

 I also tried convolution function to prepare one variable for mRNA expression of STK11 and PRKAA2 but resulting variable wasnt satisfying.